Petroleum business tax

 Motor fuel is gasoline, benzol, reformulated blend stock for oxygenate blending, conventional blend stock for oxygenate blending, E85, fuel grade ethanol that meets the ASTM International active standards specification D4806 or D4814, or other product which is suitable for use in the operation of a motor vehicle engine.

 Diesel motor fuel is No. 1 diesel fuel, No. 2 diesel fuel, biodiesel, kerosene, fuel oil, or other middle distillate, and also motor fuel suitable for operating a diesel engine.
-Diesel motor fuel does not include any product specifically designated "No. 4 diesel fuel."
+Diesel motor fuel does not include any product specifically designated "No. 4 diesel fuel" and not suitable for operating a motor vehicle engine.

 Highway diesel motor fuel is any diesel motor fuel that is not non-highway diesel motor fuel.